daseinpwt/overthewire-solution/bandit/README.md

 passwd: BfMYroe26WYalil77FoDi9qh59eK5xNr

 ### solution
-Use `telnet` to communicate with process listening on specific port.
+Use `telnet` to communicate with process listening on a specific port.
 ```
 bandit14@bandit:~$ telnet localhost 30000
 Trying 127.0.0.1...